Richard Tice: Brexit Party and Reform UK

-The Brexit Party, a conservative, Eurosceptic political party, was formed as an incorporated limited company on 23 November 2018, and Tice was appointed a director of it on 8 May 2019.
-In his role as the chairman of The Brexit Party he regularly represented it, with appearances in the media including BBC Radio 4's Any Questions?.
+The Brexit Party, a right-wing populist and Eurosceptic political party, was formed on 23 November 2018, and Tice was appointed a director on 8 May 2019.
+In his role as the chairman of the Brexit Party he regularly represented it with appearances in the media, including inclusion on the panel of BBC Radio 4's Any Questions?.
 He was the chairman when the party participated in the 2019 European Parliament election, under Nigel Farage's leadership.
-In that election, it won 29 seats in the European Parliament.
+In that election, it won 29 seats in the European Parliament, having existed for only six months.

 Tice stood as a candidate at the 2019 European Parliament election.
-He was first on his party's list in the East of England constituency, and was elected as one of three of its MEPs for there.
-In the European Parliament, he was a member of the Committee on Economic and Monetary Affairs and was part of the delegation for relations with Canada.
+He was first on his party's list in the East of England constituency, and was elected as one of its three MEPs for that region.
+In the European Parliament, he was a member of the Committee on Economic and Monetary Affairs, and was part of the delegation for relations with Canada.

 In November 2019, it was announced that Tice would be standing as the Brexit Party candidate for the Hartlepool constituency at the 2019 general election.
-He finished in third place in Hartlepool with 25.8% of the vote.
+He finished in third place, with 25.8% of the vote.

 On 30 October 2020, Farage applied to the Electoral Commission to change the Brexit Party's name to Reform UK.
 On 6 March 2021, it was announced that Tice would become Leader of Reform UK following Farage's resignation.

 In March 2021, Tice announced he would be the Reform UK candidate for the Havering and Redbridge constituency in the 2021 London Assembly election.
-He came fifth.
+He came second-to-last with 5,143 votes.
+Tice was also the lead Reform UK candidate on the Londonwide list, though the party finished tenth with 1% of all votes cast.
+Reform UK under Tice's leadership gained only two councillors in the 2021 local elections.

 In December 2021, Tice stood in the by-election for the Old Bexley and Sidcup constituency following the death of the sitting MP, James Brokenshire.
-He received 1,432 votes, a 6.6% vote share, and therefore retained his deposit.
+He received 1,432 votes, a 6.6% vote share.

+In June 2024, Tice stood down as leader and was replaced by Farage, after his return to frontline politics.
+Tice stood in Boston and Skegness at the 2024 general election and was elected to Parliament after defeating the incumbent Conservative, Matt Warman.
+In addition to Tice, four other Reform UK candidates were elected to parliament; Farage, Lee Anderson, Rupert Lowe and James McMurdock.
+Speaking in the House of Commons, Tice compared Home Secretary Yvette Cooper and Prime Minister Keir Starmer's plan to "smash the gangs" through the Border Security Command as "a game of Whac-A-Mole".
+In January 2025, Tice voted along with all other Reform UK MPs for a new national inquiry into rape gangs.
+Reform UK was the only party to vote in unison.
+The bill was lost at 364 votes to 111, a majority of 253, against the amendment.